 Leo Bozell and Morris Jacobs started the agency while maintaining employment at the Omaha World Herald (we were essentially a side hustle).
 Leo works by day while Morris works at night, so they share one desk.
 They didn’t have a phone the first year.

 MGM filmed Boys Town starring Spencer Tracy as Father Edward J. Flanagan, one of our first clients.
 Union Pacific, Mutual of Omaha and the College World Series were also on the roster.

-By 1975, our billings reached $100 million and we were on the list of the nation’s top 20 advertising agencies.
-From there, the client list continued to grow.
-On the roster was Godfather’s Pizza, American Airlines, Lee Jeans, Greyhound Bus and the National Ad Council … to name a few.
+By 1975, our billings reached $100 million and we were one of the nation’s top 20 ad agencies.
+Clients included Godfather’s Pizza, American Airlines, Lee Jeans, Greyhound Bus and the National Ad Council.

 1980s & 90s

-We’re honored to say that Bozell is a women-owned business, and was certified as such by the Women’s Business Enterprise National Council (WBENC) in 2012.
+Bozell becomes officially women-owned and is certified by the Women’s Business Enterprise National Council (WBENC).
 Kim Mickelsen and Robin Donovan were both part of the buy-back in 2001, and Jackie Miller joined the team in 2016.
-Lots of female power within these walls.
+Lots of female power in these walls.